5 stocks I want to buy in 2021

 - I prefer to keep <20% energy stocks for my Canadian portion, ideally about 10% overall, including pipeline stocks such as ENB, TRP.
 I don’t intend to add in 2021.

 - I like telcos.
-I strive to keep 5-10% communications such as BCE, Telus in Canada; AT&T and Verizon from the U.S. for mostly boring income plays.
+I strive to keep 5-10% in communications.

 As I work through these purchases in 2021, I will keep you posted.